GOWTHAMMG347/CAR_NUMBER_PLATE_DETECT_AND_BLUR/README.md

 The minimum area threshold for plate detection can be adjusted in the script (min_area variable).
 Experiment with different cascade models or tuning parameters for improved plate detection accuracy.
-Consider adding post-processing steps for character segmentation and optical character recognition (OCR) to extract text from detected plates.
+Consider adding post-processing steps for character segmentation and bluring detected plates.
 ## License
 This project is licensed under the MIT License.